-Bacterial soft rot occurs in the field, but is more common during the post-harvest.
 Open wounds on the plant provide an entry for the bacterium.
-Plants that are already infected with downy mildew or black rot or plants that have experienced freezing or insect damage are particularly susceptible to bacterial soft rot.
+Plants that were damaged by; disease, freezing, insects or mechanical injury are particularly susceptible to bacterial soft rot.
+The bacterium is spread by insects, contaminated equipment or splashing water.
 The first sign of infection is the appearance of brown spots on the midrib of the outer leaves.
-Once inside the endive, the bacterium spreads rapidly, dissolving the middle lamella of the cell.
+Once inside the radicchio, the bacterium spreads rapidly, dissolving the middle lamella of the cell.
 The entire head will become blackened and consumed with a slimy, wet rot.
-Bacterial soft rot is accompanied by a foul odor.